ggreer/the_silver_searcher/doc/ag.1.md

 Use the `-t` option to search all text files; `-a` to search all files; and `-u` to search all, including hidden files.

+## AGRC

+To modify the "default" options, ag can read a list of command-line arguments from an "agrc" file.
+One "agrc" file will be selected as the first of 1) the `<path>` in `--agrc=<path>`, 2) the environment variable `AGRC`, or 3) the default `$HOME/.agrc`.

+If `--noagrc` is specified, an "agrc" file will not be used.

+The "agrc" file should contain a list of command-line arguments, one per line.
+You don't need to quote arguments as you would in a shell as the entire line will be considered a single argument.
+For long options which take a value, use the form `--option=value` rather than `--option value`.

 ## EXAMPLES